Building Our Bright Future

 Seton Villa Asset Redevelopment Plan

 Seton Villa has provided housing and supported independent living to people with disabilities in the Ryde LGA since 1966, moving into a series of shared homes in 1984.
-This move was revolutionary for its time, empowering the residents of Seton Villa to live in community while qualified staff supported their greater independence.
+This move was revolutionary for its time, empowering the residents of Seton Villa to live in community while qualified staff supported their greater independence and choice.

 The asset redevelopment by Seton Villa will directly support the City of Ryde Disability Inclusion Action Plan.
 Our properties and services are reflective of the needs of the community and respond to the City of Ryde key organisational objectives – to create healthy, safe and connected communities.
 Seton Villa supports the strategies to maximise participation by all and encourage inclusive and resilient communities.